Close-up of leaf veins forming an interconnected network, representing relational structure and complexity in knowledge systems.

 Indigenous knowledge systems are increasingly referenced across academic, policy, and applied research contexts.
 Yet, despite their growing visibility, they are often approached through fragmented language, uneven conceptual frameworks, and inherited research assumptions shaped by colonial histories.

-In this blog, the intention is not to offer solutions or prescribe applications, but to pause and question how Indigenous knowledge is being named, framed, and engaged.
+In this post, the intention is not to offer solutions or prescribe applications, but to pause and question how Indigenous knowledge is being named, framed, and engaged.
 By examining the language we use and the assumptions embedded within it, this space seeks to surface conceptual tensions, clarify key terms, and situate Indigenous knowledges within a broader landscape of epistemic plurality.
 Conceptual clarity is approached here not as an abstract academic exercise, but as a necessary condition for ethical accountability, epistemic respect, and decolonial research practice.

 Interconnected Crises and the Relevance of Indigenous Knowledge